 First Fridays: Groovin’ on the Pike

-Arlington Arts has partnered with Columbia Pike Branch Library to present our new music program First Fridays: Groovin’ on the Pike.
-Featuring a diverse line up of musical groups from near and far, guests can dance in the stacks and drink beer provided by New District Brewing every first Friday of the month!
+Arlington Arts has partnered with Columbia Pike Branch Library to present our music program First Fridays: Groovin’ on the Pike.
+Featuring a diverse line up of musical groups from near and far, guests can dance in the stacks and drink beer and wine provided by the Columbia Pike Revitalization Organization every first Friday of the month!

 April 6 – Rene Ibanez & Cubano Groove – From boogaloo to Latin-jazz, Cubano Groove will have you up and dancing!
 The band has deep roots both in Cuban music and in DC’s broader music scene.
 Featured at the 2016 DC Jazz Fest, the Band was a mainstay at the club HR-57 (at both the 14th St and H St locations), performing with icons such as Cuban pianist Chuchito Valdes.